Topics

 In other words, you can gain weight despite a reduction in total daily caloric intake.

-I have been explaining throughout this blog that the fundamental difference between obese people and thin people can be explained by the difference in base weight value, and that a higher base weight means "higher absorption ability," which is induced by intestinal starvation.
+I have been explaining throughout this blog that the fundamental difference between obese people and lean people can be explained by the difference in set-point weight, and that a higher set-point weight means "higher absorption ability," which is induced by intestinal starvation.
 And since one of the key factors causing intestinal starvation is how fast you digest food, both digestion and absorption ability are extremely important in my theory.

 (Please read the following article for other issues in "calorie counting.")